Beit Hanoun: Ottoman era

 Incorporated into the Ottoman Empire in 1517 with all of Historic Palestine, Beit Hanoun appeared in the 1596 tax registers as being in the Nahiya of Gaza, part of Gaza Sanjak.
 It had a population of 36 Muslim households and paid a fixed tax rate of 33.3% on wheat, barley, summer crops, fruit trees, occasional revenues, goats and/or beehives; a total of 9,300 akçe.

 During the 17th and 18th centuries, the area of Beit Hanoun experienced a significant process of settlement decline due to nomadic pressures on local communities.
 The residents of abandoned villages moved to survive settlements, but the land continued to be cultivated by neighbouring villages.
 Beit Hanoun survived, and Pierre Jacotin named the village Deir Naroun on his map depicting Napoleon's Syrian campaign of 1799.

 In 1838, Edward Robinson passed by and described how "all were busy with the wheat harvest; the reapers were in the fields; donkeys and camels were moving homewards with their high loads of sheaves; while on the threshing-floors near the village, I counted not less than thirty gangs of cattle."
 He further noted it as a Muslim village, located in the Gaza district.
-In May 1863, the Victor Guérin visited the village.
+In May 1863, Victor Guérin visited the village.
 He observed indications of ancient constructions in the shape of cut stones, fragments of columns, and bases among the gardens.
 He further noted that the population consisted of "400 souls".

 Socin found from an official Ottoman village list from about 1870 that Beit Hanoun had 94 houses and a population of 294.
 However, the population count included men only.
 Hartmann found that Bet Hanun had 95 houses.

 In 1883, the PEF's Survey of Western Palestine described it as a small adobe village, "surrounded by gardens, with a well to the west.
 The ground is flat, and to the east is a pond beside the road."